 The fires that spread through Northern California in October 2017 burned over 160,000 acres of wildland, suburban, urban and industrial areas, creating dangerous air quality conditions for the region that lasted long beyond the fires themselves.
 The wildfire smoke likely included high concentrations of toxic air contaminants.
 Following the fires, the Food and Drug Administration wrote a letter to the California Department of Food and Agriculture and the California Department of Public Health, stating that “toxic elements, firefighting chemicals, and combustion products such as polycyclic aromatic hydrocarbons (PAHs) and dioxins are of greatest concern.”
 There are well-known human health impacts from the inhalation of these contaminants.
 Additionally, plants have the potential to absorb air pollutants directly through their leaves,,, but little research has been done on the risk to human health from ingesting contaminants from smoke and ash on produce.

-Impact on Local Farms and Gardens
+Impact on Local Farms, and Gardens, and Backyard Poultry

 Local farms and gardens played a significant role in food relief efforts immediately following the October 2017 wildfires, contributing produce to shelters and kitchens.
 Many farmers, gardeners, and community members were concerned about how the fire-related air pollution might impact locally-grown produce.
 Farmers were unsure of the potential health impacts of the fire on themselves, their workers, and their customers.
-School, community, and home gardeners were concerned about the potential health impact on children and other vulnerable groups.
+School, community and home gardeners were concerned about the potential health impact on children and other vulnerable groups.

-Citizen Science Initiative
+Community Citizen Science Initiative

 In the weeks following the October 2017 Sonoma County fires, concerned community members came together to launch the Produce Safety after Urban Wildfire Citizen Science Initiative.
 Sonoma County residents and members of the UC Master Gardener Program of Sonoma County collaborated to take samples from over 25 sites across the county using a sampling protocol created under advisement by Environmental Health and Food Safety Specialists.
 Samples included washed and unwashed produce, each in triplicate, to determine if contaminants were present and whether contaminants could be easily washed off produce.
 Volunteers focused on leafy greens with large surface area directly exposed to air pollution: kale, collards, chard, and lettuce.
 In total, over 200 samples were taken and frozen for subsequent laboratory analysis.